jaison247/PI-Vision-Custom-Symbols/tutorials/simplevalue/README.md

 # Simple Value Symbol
-In this sectinom, you will be creating a simple value symbol, much like the current PI Coresight value symbol.
+In this section, you will be creating a simple value symbol, much like the current PI Coresight value symbol.
 This will show the basics of creating a new custom symbol and will not rely on any of the existing value symbol code.

 1. Create a new file called sym-simplevalue.js in your PI Coresight installation folder, `INSTALLATION_FOLDER\Scripts\app\editor\symbols\ext`.
 If the `ext` folder does not exist, create it.